What Is Spirituality? A Practical Guide For Beginners

 Like many children, I could see angels and energies when I was small.
-This was not encouraged by my family who was fiercely atheists.
+But this was not at all encouraged by my family who was fiercely atheist.

 Fortunately, I met my best friend in my teens and for her, talking about angels and God was as natural and real as talking about school and homework.

 Over the decades I’ve followed many teachers but a couple of years ago I was told very clearly by my spirit guides that from now on, I was to forge my own path.